Break the bias – women in finance – International Women’s Day 2022

-As we celebrate International Women’s Day, we spoke to Rachael Lyon, Director in the Fund Administration team who shared her experience of establishing her career in a male dominated environment and her recommendations on how to break the bias for young women entering the workforce.
+As we celebrate International Women’s Day, we spoke to Rachael Lyon, Head of Fund Administration – UK who shared her experience of establishing her career in a male dominated environment and her recommendations on how to break the bias for young women entering the workforce.

 About 15 years ago, I was in a meeting with my boss and about 10 others.
 At the start of the meeting, we were all giving our business cards and people started to arrange them so they knew the names of everyone at the table.
 However, by about 6 business cards in, we were all getting very confused and had no idea which person had given which card.